Patient type: all genders

 138 .
 Pyruvate

-HIGH AMYLASE TEST RESULT REFERENT VALUES What does high Amylase test result referent values level mean?
+LOW CORTISOL TEST RESULT REFERENT VALUES What does low cortisol test result referent values level mean?

-HIGH ANTI-PHOSPHOLIPID LGG TEST RESULT WEAK POSITIVE REFERENT VALUES What does high Anti-phospholipid lgG test result weak positive referent values level mean?
+LOW OSMOLARITY TEST RESULT REFERENT VALUES What does low Osmolarity test result referent values level mean?

-HIGH 25-HYDROXYCHOLECALCIFEROL (VITAMIN D) TEST RESULT REFERENT VALUES What does high 25-hydroxycholecalciferol (vitamin D) test result referent values level mean?
+LOW LIPASE TEST RESULT REFERENT VALUES What does low Lipase test result referent values level mean?

-LOW TOTAL TRIIODOTHYRONINE TEST RESULT REFERENT VALUES What does lower triiodothyronine test result referent values level mean?
+LOW HAPTOGLOBIN TEST RESULT REFERENT VALUES FOR OVER 50 YEARS OLD What does low haptoglobin test result referent values for over 50 years old level mean?

-HIGH ANTI-HISTONE ANTIBODIES TEST RESULT POSITIVE REFERENT VALUES What does high Anti-histone antibodies test result positive referent values level mean?
+HIGH MONOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does high Monocytes test result referent values for adults level mean?

-HIGH HAPTOGLOBIN TEST RESULT REFERENT VALUES FOR UNDER 50 YEARS OLD What does high haptoglobin test result referent values for under 50 years old level mean?
+HIGH ANTI-MüLLERIAN HORMONE TEST RESULT REFERENT VALUES FOR 13-45 YEARS OLD What does high Anti-Müllerian hormone test result referent values for 13-45 years old level mean?

-HIGH RETICULOCYTES TEST RESULT REFERENT VALUES FOR CHILDREN What does high Reticulocytes test result referent values for children level mean?
+HIGH PLASMA RENIN ACTIVITY TEST RESULT REFERENT VALUES What does high Plasma renin activity test result referent values level mean?

-HIGH EOSINOPHIL GRANULOCYTES TEST RESULT REFERENT VALUES FOR NEWBORN What does high Eosinophil granulocytes test result referent values for newborn level mean?
+LOW ALDOSTERONE TEST RESULT REFERENT VALUES FOR ADULTS What does low Aldosterone test result referent values for adult level mean?

 tests: